omar-polo/mymenu/README.md

  - Will feature $X be added?

-   No. Or maybe Yes.
+   No. Or maybe yes.
 In fact, it depends.
 Open an issue and let's discuss.
 If it's something that's trivial to achieve in combo with other tool maybe is not the case to add it here.

  - Is feature $Y present?
 What $Z do?
 How to achieve $W?

-   Everything is documented in the man page.
+   Everything is documented in the [man page](mymenu.1.md).
 To read it, simply execute `man -l mymenu.1` or `mandoc mymenu.1 | less` (depending on your system the `-l` option may not be present).

 ---

 ## TODO

  - Improve UTF8 support

    The whole UTF8 support is still kinda naïve and should definitely be improved.